Scholar · Researcher · Health Scientist

-"Cashing in on HIV Prevention: An Exploratory Mixed Methods Study Assessing the Preferences and Acceptability of Conditional Cash Transfers Among Black and Latino Men Who Have Sex With Men in Los Angeles County"
+"Cashing in on HIV Prevention: An Exploratory Mixed Methods Study Assessing the Preferences and Acceptability of a Pre-Exposure Prophylaxis-Based Conditional Cash Transfer among Black and Latino Men Who Have Sex with Men in Los Angeles County"

 An exploratory mixed methods study finding that cash transfer programs are an acceptable HIV prevention strategy for Black and Latino men who have sex with men in Los Angeles County.
 These findings contribute to the evidence base for using cash transfers to reduce HIV transmission among communities at greatest risk.